-- Daily goal: This is something you will all try to do together every day, like eat dinner at the table together without screens or phones, or reading for 20 minutes each evening.
+- Daily goal: This is something you will all try to do together every day, like eating dinner at the table together without screens or phones, or reading for 20 minutes each evening.

-- Weekly goals: This is something you will all try to do one day each week, like family game night on Fridays, or evening walks every Sunday.
+- Weekly goals: This is something you will all try to do one day each week, like a family game night on Fridays, or evening walks every Sunday.

-- Monthly goals: This is something you will all try to do once per month or just this month, like volunteer together at the food pantry.
+- Monthly goals: This is something you will all try to do once per month or just this month.
+Examples might be volunteer work or participating in a 5K together.

-- Annual goals: This is something you will all try to do once this year or once each year, like host a family reunion or take a family vacation.
+- Annual goals: Annual goals are goals you will all try to do once this year or once each year, like host a family reunion or take a family vacation.

 Family Life Goal Examples

-Family life goals are goals that deal with your everyday lives, so they often center on the home or everyday routines.
+Family life goals deal with your everyday lives, so they often center on the home or everyday routines.
 Brainstorm what would make your family life better or your bond stronger and create goals from there.

 Create and Use a Family Chore Chart

 If you don't already use a family chore chart, creating one together can help distribute household duties.
-Use a printable chart or create one using a chalkboard or dry erase board and hang it in a highly visible shared area like the kitchen.
+Use a printable chart or create one using a chalkboard or dry erase board and hang it in a communal area like the kitchen.
 Attach rewards and consequences to family members who choose not to hold up their end of the bargain and perform their chore chart duties.

 Make and Use a Virtual Family Calendar

-If you've got tweens and teens, using a virtual family calendar can increase your communication and cooperation.
+If you have tweens and teens in your brood, using a virtual family calendar can increase your communication and cooperation.
 Something like a shared Google calendar on your phones can be accessed by each individual, but show all family member events and appointments in one place.
 If your family is working towards a common family goal, holding family meetings might be essential to progress and achievement.
 These family meetings can also be put into a virtual calendar, so busy family members on the go will still know when to show up for meeting time.

 Cook Dinner Together

-Whether it's once a week or every night, cooking dinner together teaches kids valuable life skills and takes the pressure off the one parent who usually makes dinner.
+Whether it's once a week or every night, cooking dinner together teaches kids valuable life skills and takes the pressure off the parent who historically prepares dinner.
 You can make it more fun by taking turns choosing the meals and the music you listen to while you work.
 Spending time in the kitchen is a powerful way to connect with family while providing life skills.
 Up the ante by attaching a goal of sitting down to the meal together, as this action has great benefits for all.

 Make a Private Relaxation Space for Each Family Member

 Embracing each person's unique needs can make your home feel more comfortable and desirable for family members of all ages.
 Take a look at small, unused spaces to see how you could give each person their own private space.
 Then, let each person furnish and decorate that space.
 This is especially helpful if each child doesn't have their own room.
 Think about crevices under the stairs, large closets, corners of rooms, or areas behind furniture for young kids.
 Try making a "mini office" or a "cozy corner" in a basement or spare room for older kids and teens.

 Start an Emergency Stockpile

 Planning for emergencies as a family is a great way to prepare for the unexpected.
-You can make a plan to stockpile food and purchase emergency equipment like lanterns and batteries.
+You can make a plan to stockpile food and purchase emergency equipment like lanterns, batteries, and water.
 Choose a place to keep your emergency supplies and work together to fill it and keep it organized.
 Have kids add personalized touches to the kit by contributing paper and crayons, books, or cards to keep everyone busy should you have to hunker down for an extended time.

 Clean and Organize the Most-Used Shared Family Space

-Every family has that one room that looks like a disaster every day because it gets used by everyone all day.
+Every family has that one room that looks like a disaster every day because it gets used by everyone 24-7.
 Set a date and time to work together on clearing out anything that doesn't need to be in that room.
 Share ideas on how the room could be better organized to keep it cleaner in the future.
 Use bins, baskets, blanket ladders, or anything else that might hide the clutter.

 Examples of Family Health Goals

-Take a look at your family eating habits and physical activity patterns to see where you can improve.
+Take a look at your family's eating habits and physical activity patterns to see where you can improve.
 Health goals are some of the hardest goals for individuals to achieve, so working together can keep you all on task.
 Decide on a few and jump into action!

 Create a Household Screen Time Budget

 Just like you'd create a family financial budget, you can create a screen time budget.
-Look at your normal schedules and see how much free time you have to be watching TV or playing on devices.
+Look at your normal schedules and see how much free time you have to watch TV or play on devices.
 Find a way to divide that time up daily or weekly so each family member gets an equal amount of screen time and the family as a whole has time for movie nights.

 Shop Your Meals for the Week at the Farmer's Market

 If you've got a big local farmer's market, challenge yourselves as a family to eat only these local goods for one week.
-Bring some paper and a pen to the market, browse the stands, then brainstorm a meal plan that includes your main daily meals and snacks.
-When the week is done, discuss your experiences and how you might be able to alter your normal eating habits.
+Bring some paper and a pen to the market, browse the stands, and brainstorm a meal plan that includes your daily meals and snacks.
+When the week is done, discuss your experiences and how you might alter your normal eating habits.

 Plant Your Own Vegetable Garden

-Set a date to plant your own vegetable garden that includes a few foods your family eats most.
-From the garden layout to tending the garden and harvesting your vegetables, let everyone in on creating and maintaining this space.
+Set a date to plant your own vegetable garden that includes a few foods your family eats the most.
+From the garden layout to tending the garden and harvesting your vegetables, let everyone create and maintain this space.

 Take After Dinner Family Walks

-Whether you're walking the dog or riding bikes, getting outside together after dinner is a great way to bond and be active.
+Whether you're walking the dog or pushing strollers, getting outside together after dinner is a great way to bond and be active.
 You can do this daily, once a week, or only on weekends, whatever works for your schedules.
 Walk around your neighborhood or try different walking paths in your community.

 Participate in a 5K Run/Walk